JakobPCoder/TexModTools/README.md

 **Package Details:**
 - `Pillow` - Image processing for alpha channel detection
 - `numpy` - Numerical operations for alpha variance calculation
-- `zipencrypt` - ZipCrypto encryption library (required for TPF format)
+- `zipencrypt` - ZipCrypto encryption library (fallback for TPF format encryption)
+- `numba` - **Recommended** - High-performance JIT compiler for optimized ZipCrypto encryption (significantly faster than zipencrypt fallback)
 - `colorama` - Colored terminal output (optional, falls back gracefully if not installed)

+**Zip Encryption Performance:**
+- **With numba:** The script uses a Numba-optimized ZipCrypto implementation for significantly faster TPF file creation
+- **Without numba:** The script automatically falls back to `zipencrypt` library (works correctly but slower)
+- The script will display a warning if numba is not installed, but execution continues normally with the fallback
+- **Recommendation:** Install numba for better performance: `pip install numba`

 **Note:** For the optional DDS compression feature in `TexturesToTpf.py`, ImageMagick must be installed separately on your system (download from [ImageMagick's official website](https://imagemagick.org/script/download.php)) and the `magick` command must be in your system PATH.